 Air conditioning has become essential to our daily life, enabling us to work, relax, and sleep without feeling too hot or sweaty.
 Have you ever wondered what makes your air conditioning system work?
-One of the most critical components of your AC unit is the refrigerant.
+One of the most critical components of your AC unit is the refrigerant and sometimes is pretty common to ignore some of the signs when it is malfunctioning.
 Let’s look at the role of refrigerants in the AC system.

 What is a Refrigerant?